dmjio/envy/README.md

 What if we could apply Aeson's FromJSON / ToJSON pattern to solve this problem?

+Armed with the `GeneralizedNewTypeDeriving` extension we can derive instances of `Var` that will parse to and from an environment.

 ```haskell
 {-# LANGUAGE RecordWildCards            #-}
 {-# LANGUAGE GeneralizedNewtypeDeriving #-}